 On this page you will learn how APTs work and how to protect your organisation from them.

-What does 'advanced persistent threat' (APT) mean?
+What does APT mean?

 Advanced: APTs involve groups of attackers often working with governments and commercial entities.
 These groups are able to combine multiple targeting methods with a range of tools, technologies and techniques to reach, compromise, and maintain access to a target.
 Such groups usually have advanced technology skills, state protection, and a wide range of channels through which they can mount their attacks.

 Persistent: APTs use a ‘low and slow’ approach, rather than a barrage of constant attacks and malware updates.
-The long-term access to a target provided by APTs can be far more beneficial to the attacker, so remaining undetected is crucial to success.
+The long-term access to a target provided by an APTs can be far more beneficial to the attacker, so remaining undetected is crucial to success.

-While nearly any large organisation possessing intellectual property or valuable customer information is susceptible to targeted attacks, APTs are aimed at a much smaller range of targets – usually specific organisations.
+Although nearly any large organisation possessing intellectual property or valuable customer information is susceptible to targeted attacks, APTs are aimed at a much smaller range of targets – usually specific organisations.

 Since any organisation could be the object of a highly advanced, long-term, and large-scale targeted attack, you can better defend your organisation if you have a better understanding of APTs.